-For courses with compulsory placements, the criminal records check clearance needs to be achieved prior to enrolment.
-A placement may not start during the first year of study, however in order for students to go on placement at any point in the course we need to confirm your criminal records check clearance in advance of enrolment at the University alongside other conditions of any offer.
+For courses with compulsory placements, the criminal records check clearance needs to be achieved prior to enrolment where possible.
+A placement may not start during the first year of study, however in order for students to go on placement at any point in the course we need to confirm your criminal records check clearance ideally in advance of enrolment at the University alongside other conditions of any offer.

 Applications for courses requiring a DBS/Certificate of Good Conduct clearance will be reviewed for academic suitability following which if an offer can be made, this will be subject to a DBS/Certificate of Good Conduct clearance.
-The term ‘clearance’ refers to required criminal records certificates and information being obtained for the University of Derby and relevant to the course applied for which either has no content; or if it does have content for it to be considered and cleared by the University for admission.
+The term ‘clearance’ refers to required criminal records certificates and information being obtained for the University of Derby and relevant to the course applied for which either has no content; or if it does have content for it to be considered and cleared by the University for admission or continuation in studies.